berniwal/CIL_Project/README.md

 # CIL_Project
 ## What to do before running CIL-Notebook.ipynb
 * [Tutorial](https://github.com/kpe/bert-for-tf2)
-* Download Twitter Dataset from Kaggle Competition Page and put in a folder named twitter-datasets in the folder CIL.
+* Download Twitter Dataset from [Kaggle Competition Page](https://www.kaggle.com/c/cil-text-classification-2020) and put in a folder named twitter-datasets in the folder CIL. (only neg-full.txt needed, because too big for GitHub)
-* Download from https://github.com/google-research/bert either the bert_base Model or the bert_large_wwm Model (Whole Word Masking) and put it in the folder CIL/bert/checkpoints/bert_base or CIL/bert/checkpoints/bert_large_wwm.
+* Read and do things in README of CIL/bert/checkpoints/bert_base or CIL/bert/checkpoints/bert_large_wwm.
 * To run everything now on Google Colab, upload everthing to your Google Drive and then run the Notebook on TPUs if available.
 ## Other resources/papers
 ### Other models